pixpilot/scaffoldfy/docs/GETTING_STARTED.md

 Ensure you're using the correct syntax: `{{variableName}}` and that the variable:

 - Is a built-in variable (like `projectName`, `author`, etc.)
-- Or is defined in a prompt with the matching `id`
+- Or is defined in a root-level prompt with the matching `id`
-- Or is marked as `global: true` if used in a different task

 ### File not found errors